ryanbrainard/java-concurrency-example/README.md

     Thread[pool-29-thread-7,5,main]:	!

-Of course you would probably want to reuse the thead pool in practice, but this is creating and shuting it down here for simplicity.
+Of course you would probably want to reuse the thead pool in practice, but this is creating and shutting it down here for simplicity.